xrazis/haris.razis.com/content/posts/my-struggles-with-selfhosting.md

 ![](https://media1.tenor.com/m/cJRcMyUAiMcAAAAd/ah-shit-here-we-go-again-ah-shit.gif)

-# Plesk is a reminisce of the past
+# Plesk is a reminiscence of the past

 Plesk was good enough, with a nice feature set ootb, good extensibility with addons, beginner-friendly, and a low price.
 You would even get it for free when renting a server at some providers.
 Unfortunately, they dismantled the free tier and